jadjadjade002/QRCODE_generator/README.md

 # QR Code Generator with Logo Support

 This is a Python-based GUI application to generate QR codes with optional logo support, using `qrcode`, `PIL`, `Tkinter`, and more.
 It allows users to enter a URL or text, generate a QR code, and optionally insert a logo in the center of the QR code.
-The generated QR code can be saved in PNG, SVG, or PDF format.
+The generated QR code can be saved in PNG format.

 ## Features
 - Generate a QR code from a given URL or text.